 Showing Your Property (Carefully)

 As much as a virtual property tour or dedicated online marketing campaigns can provide valuable property information to potential buyers, nothing can replace the confirmation a buyer receives from physically walking through the property.
 Especially with the increase of vaccinations, if there is true interest in the property it’s likely that the buyer will want to see it in person.
 It’s important to note that not all prospective buyers or sellers are vaccinated, so it’s important to still follow county and individual state regulations regarding COVID-19.
 The bottom line is that if a buyer needs to put eyes on the property, they are still allowed to, so sellers should be aware of local guidelines when selling their home during COVID-19.

 Contact CT Homes for Help Selling Your House or Rental Property During COVID-19

 The coronavirus pandemic has caused changes in local real estate practices and procedures that will become the new normal in a few years.
-While it has altered the way homeowners and landlords have conducted their business, COVID-19 doesn’t have to be a major roadblock in your real estate experience.
+While it has altered the way homeowners and landlords have conducted their business, COVID-19 and the eviction moratorium ending doesn’t have to be a major roadblock in your real estate experience.
 At CT Homes, we’re passionate about helping homeowners sell their homes with cash offers that can speed up the entire transaction.
 Additionally, CT Homes has valuable insight into selling rental properties for landlords and rental property owners looking to make a change.

 Learn more about how CT Homes can help with selling a home during the coronavirus pandemic today!